 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Fidelity National, Match, and Credit Suisse and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Fidelity National Information Services, Inc. (NYSE: FIS), Match Group, Inc. (NASDAQ: MTCH), and Credit Suisse Group AG (NYSE: CS).
+NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Fidelity National Information Services, Inc. FIS, Match Group, Inc. MTCH, and Credit Suisse Group AG CS.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 9, 2021 - February 10, 2023